The downsides of sleep deprivation

 What are the long-term effects of sleep deprivation?

-While you may be a busy bee, try not to let those ZZZs get away from you!
-Chronic sleep deprivation (going for extended periods of time with less sleep than your body needs — which for some could be as much as ten hours a night) can cause a variety of physical and psychological problems.
-Loss of sleep can make people more irritable, less efficient and able to recall events, and more accident-prone.
-Additionally, research on chronic sleep deprivation suggests more serious long-term complications, including:
+Whether you're a busy bee or simply looking to improve your Zzzs, sleep is critical for your well-being.
+Chronic sleep deprivation, or going for extended periods of time with less sleep than the body needs, can lead to a variety of physical and psychological problems.
+On average, adults need anywhere from seven to nine hours of sleep.
+Not meeting those hours can make people more irritable, less efficient, unable to recall events, and be more accident-prone.
+Furthermore, research on chronic sleep deprivation suggests more serious long-term complications, including:

-- Cognitive problems: It is believed that adequate amounts of sleep are essential for storing and maintaining long-term memories.
+- Cognitive problems: It's believed that adequate amounts of sleep are essential for storing and maintaining long-term memories.
 People who are sleep deprived also score worse on cognitive tasks, such as judgment and reaction time.
-The National Sleep Foundation estimates that as many as 100,000 car accidents a year may be caused by sleep deprivation.
+The National Highway Traffic Safety Administration estimates that as many as 100,000 car accidents a year may be caused by sleep deprivation.

-- Diabetes: Sleep deprivation can interfere with the body's ability to regulate insulin production and sugar metabolism, potentially increasing the risk of diabetes.
+- Diabetes: Sleep deprivation can interfere with the body's ability to regulate insulin production and blood glucose metabolism, potentially increasing the risk of diabetes.

-- Weakened immune system: Lack of sleep can lead to changes in immune response and white blood cell production, which can lead to difficulty in fighting off infections.
+- Weakened immune system: Lack of sleep can results in poor immune function, which can lead to difficulty in fighting off infections.

-Going into debt is a major problem these days — sleep debt, that is.
-Basically, sleep debt is the cumulative effect of not getting enough sleep night after night.
-A person who gets only a few hours of sleep each night can easily accumulate this sleep deficit.
-While someone experiencing sleep debt may feel rejuvenated after one night of recovery, he or she might actually need two full nights of sleep to recover performance, alertness and normal mood.
-Short term consequences of sleep debt include decreased daytime alertness, impaired memory and cognitive ability, and more than double the risk of sustaining an occupational injury.
-Watch out!
+A person who gets only a few hours of sleep each night can easily accumulate sleep debt, or the cumulative effect of not getting enough sleep each night.
+While someone experiencing sleep debt may feel rejuvenated after one night of recovery, they might actually need two full nights of sleep to recover performance, alertness, and usual mood.
+Short-term consequences of sleep debt can include decreased daytime alertness, impaired memory and cognitive ability, and more than double the risk of sustaining an occupational injury.